Skip to main content

 Metrical Books - Birth Records

 Birth records may appear in either a table/columns format or paragraph form.
-Both formats will be addressed on this page, as well as the vocabulary commonly used in Russian language birth records.
+This page will address both formats, as well as the vocabulary commonly used in Russian language birth records.

 Table/Columns Format